Transgenerational trauma: Military personnel and their families

 This type of intergenerational trauma can be experienced and transmitted not only to children of veterans but also to their spouses/partners, ultimately affecting the whole family unit.
 Veterans who experienced PTSD or wartime combat stress reaction (CSR) had spouses/partners who experienced increased psychiatric symptoms.
 These symptoms included feelings of loneliness and having impaired relationships within the family unit and marriage.
-Much like veterans who suffer from PTSD, their spouses/partners can suffer from much of the same symptoms as well.
-Spouses/partners of military veterans can experience the avoidance of thoughts, behaviors, and emotions.
-Spouses/partners may also experience intrusions such as unwanted cognitions and images that may remind them of the negative experiences of their spouse/partner.
+Much like veterans who suffer from PTSD, their spouses or partners can suffer from many of the same symptoms as well.
+Spouses or partners of military veterans can experience the avoidance of thoughts, behaviors, and emotions.
+Spouses or partners may also experience intrusions such as unwanted cognitions and images that may remind them of the negative experiences of their spouse or partner.
 Common symptoms of emotional distress that spouses may experience are depression and anxiety.
 These symptoms are intergenerational trauma symptoms that are being passed down from the veteran to the spouse.

-Intergenerational trauma can sometimes go unrecognized by the spouse/partner suffering from the transmission of trauma.
+Intergenerational trauma can sometimes go unrecognized by the spouse or partner suffering from the transmission of trauma.
 It sometimes can be difficult for those suffering from intergenerational trauma to recognize that they are emotionally affected, and thus difficult for these individuals to find treatment.
 Resources such as a genogram can be an excellent way in which an individual can recognize the trauma that has been passed down to them.

 When it comes to transgenerational trauma, it can be transmitted quite quickly and can affect many people in which the servicemember has encountered.
 This also includes mental health workers and primary care physicians with whom the servicemember may be working.
-Mental health workers and primary care physicians asked to take a survey entitled “Secondary Traumatic Stress Scale” reported that they had trouble sleeping, feeling emotionally numb, and having intrusive thoughts about clients.
+Mental health workers and primary care physicians asked to take a survey entitled "Secondary Traumatic Stress Scale" reported that they had trouble sleeping, feeling emotionally numb, and having intrusive thoughts about clients.